Speedgoat-Application-Engineering-Team/More-Electric-Aircraft-EMS-HIL/README.md

 **About**

-This reference application is based on MathWorks Energy Management Systems for a Hybrid Electric Source example and demonstrates how to perform model-in-the-loop (MIL) and hardware-in-the-loop (HIL) simulation of an energy magement system (EMS) of a More Electric Aircraft (MEA).
+This reference application is based on MathWorks Energy Management Systems for a Hybrid Electric Source example and demonstrates how to perform model-in-the-loop (MIL) and hardware-in-the-loop (HIL) testing of an energy magement system (EMS) of a More Electric Aircraft (MEA).
 The plant model in this example comprises a fuel cell hybrid power system based on a representative emergency flight profile of a Bombardier aircraft and consists of the following:
 - A 12.5 kW (peak), 30-60 V proton exchange membrane (PEM) fuel cell power module (FCPM), with nominal power of 10 kW.
 - A 48 V, 40 Ah, Li-ion battery system.
 - A 291.6 V, 15.6 F, supercapacitor system (six 48.6v cells in series)